TEAM 2 TRAFFIC: Thursday Morning Commute

 The main Plaquemine ferry is in service 4:30am- 7:45pm.
 A second ferry runs from 5:15- 9am and 3:15- 7pm

 Incident on I-10 Westbound near Highland Road MM (168).
-2 Left Lanes Blocked.
+Left shoulder blocked

 5:10a: Accident.
-Two right lanes blocked. in Port Allen on I 10 WB before LA-1/Port Allen/Plaquemine/Exit 153, stopped traffic back to Acadian Thruway/LSU/Exit 157B
+Two right lanes blocked. in Port Allen on I 10 WB before LA-1/Port Allen/Plaquemine/Exit 153, stopped traffic back to Acadian Thruway/LSU/Exit 157B; CLEARED

+5:15a: Disabled vehicle.
+Right lane blocked in Port Allen on Hwy 1 SB at Ernest Wilson Dr; CLEARED

 Trending News